Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Introduction

 Motivated by our assessment of the empirical studies using the FAO-GAEZ productivity measures, we propose to partially identify the effect of agricultural productivity in a linear model with two proxies that are subject to nonclassical measurement error.
-In this linear model, we impose that the true unobservable productivity is exogenous and that its effect on the outcome is non-negative.\footnote{Knowledge of the direction of the coefficient of interest may be motivated by economic theory or by assuming that measurement error issues are not severe enough to change the sign of the estimated coefficient in the empirical literature.
-If a researcher is not willing to impose this type of assumption, Appendix \ref{AppNoSign} proposes an alternative way to partially identify this coefficient without making assumptions about its sign.} We also impose that the measurement errors in the two productivity proxies are exogenous in the sense that they are uncorrelated with the economic shock of the outcome variable.
-Importantly, we allow these measurement errors to be nonclassical and only restrict them to be positively correlated with each other.\footnote{Positive correlation between the measurement errors in the two proxies is motivated by arguing that unobservable natural productivity factors in the FAO-GAEZ version 4 model are also unobservable in the FAO-GAEZ version 3 model (Appendix \ref{AppSourceError}).
-If a researcher is not willing to impose this type of assumption, Appendix \ref{AppFreeCov} proposes an alternative way to partially identify this coefficient without restricting the correlation between the two measurement error terms.}
+We present a menu of assumptions and discuss how their inclusion or exclusion affects the estimated effects.
+In our baseline model, we impose a sign restriction on the effect of productivity and exogeneity of measurement errors --- which relaxes what has been used in the literature so far --- while allowing for measurement errors to be nonclassical, only restricting them to be positively correlated with each other.
+Measurement error exogeneity and knowledge of the coefficient's direction may be motivated by economic theory, but, if the researcher is not willing to make these assumptions, we derive wider bounds under a weaker set of assumptions.
+Similarly, positive correlation between the measurement errors in the two proxies follows from the assumption that unobservable factors in the FAO-GAEZ version 4 model are also unobservable in the FAO-GAEZ version 3 model.
+Again, if the researcher is not willing to make this assumption, we derive wider bounds under a weaker set of assumptions.

-Under these assumptions, we derive analytical bounds around the true linear effect of agricultural productivity on the outcome of interest.
+Under four different sets of assumptions, we derive analytical bounds around the true linear effect of agricultural productivity on the outcome of interest.
 Importantly, our assumptions are no stronger than those commonly applied when ignoring measurement error, and our bounds exhaust all the information contained in the first two moments of the data distribution.
-Intuitively, our bounds create the shortest possible interval that contains the true target parameter and is constructed through restrictions on only the first two moments of the latent variables.
-Importantly, we focus on this type of restriction because most applied researchers use linear regression models and do not restrict higher-order moments.
+That is, our bounds create the shortest possible interval that contains the true target parameter and is constructed through restrictions on only the first two moments of the latent variables.
+We focus on this type of restriction because most applied researchers use linear regression models and do not restrict higher-order moments.